IGreatlyDislikeJavascript/bootstrap-tourist/README.md

 ```

 ### Change text for the buttons in the popup
+With thanks to @vneri.
 You can now change the text displayed for the buttons used in the tour step popups.
 For this, there is a new object you can pass to the options, called "localization":

 ```javascript